 MP for Oldham West, Chadderton and Royton

-Declared financial interests include three entries: two for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declared financial interests include gifts, benefits and hospitality from UK sources (two entries), miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026